Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation

-However, visual data transmission for robot teleoperation, monitoring or online data processing requires a stable continuous stream of images, which may be drastically affected by poor bandwidth conditions due to the long distance of the robot or to constitutive factors of the specific environment.
-Beside this, UAVs and high-speed platforms require the pilot to receive the image stream at a high framerate to follow the motion of the vehicle in non-line-of-sight situations.
-A straightforward but effective solution to mitigate poor bandwidth conditions and meet high-frequency transmission requirements is the reduction of the transmitted images resolution.
+However, visual data transmission for robot teleoperation, monitoring, or online data processing requires a stable continuous stream of images, which may be drastically affected by poor bandwidth conditions due to the long distance of the robot or by constitutive factors of the specific environment.
+Besides this, UAVs and high-speed platforms require the pilot to receive the image stream at a high framerate to follow the vehicle's motion in non-line-of-sight situations.
+A straightforward but effective solution to mitigate poor bandwidth conditions and meet high-frequency transmission requirements is reducing the transmitted image's resolution.
 On the other hand, heavy image compression with massive loss of detail can compromise image usability.

 To this end, we propose EdgeSRGAN, a novel deep learning model for Single-Image Super-Resolution (SISR) at the edge to handle the problem of efficient image transmission.
-Our intuition relies on the fact that a lightweight neural network allows to send low resolution images at a high transmission rate also with scarce bandwidth, and then reconstruct the high resolution image on the mobile device of the pilot.
+Our intuition relies on a lightweight neural network allowing us to send low-resolution images at a high transmission rate with scarce bandwidth and then reconstruct the high-resolution image on the pilot's mobile device.
 Moreover, the successful spread of edge-AI in different engineering applications \cite{chen2019deep, angarano2021robust, liu2021bringing} has shown encouraging results in moving the execution of DL models on ultra-low power embedded devices.
 Hence, we propose an edge-AI computationally efficient Super Resolution neural network to provide fast inference on CPUs and Edge TPU devices.
 To this aim, we adopt several optimization steps to boost the performance of our model while minimizing the quality drop.
-We refine the architecture of the original SRGAN \cite{ledig2017photo} in order to speed up inference and perform model quantization.
-Nonetheless, we experiment a teacher-student knowledge distillation technique for SISR to further enhance the reconstructed image of our tiny model.
+We refine the architecture of the original SRGAN \cite{ledig2017photo} to speed up inference and perform model quantization.
+Nonetheless, we experiment with a teacher-student knowledge distillation technique for SISR to further enhance the reconstructed image of our tiny model.
 We take inspiration from the work of \cite{he2020fakd} and obtain a remarkable improvement for all the considered metrics.